matthiasmullie/scrapbook/extras/buffered-cache.md

 BufferedStore will keep known values (items that you've already requested or written yourself) in memory.
-Every time you need that value in the same request, it'll just get it from memory instead of going back to the cache server.
+Every time you need that value in the same request, it'll just get it from memory instead of going out to the cache server.

 BufferedStore just wraps around any KeyValueStore and is itself a KeyValueStore.
 Just use it like you would call any cache, but enjoy the reduced headaches about